 Like many, Crystal and I are coffee lovers.
 When we heard that a new shop opened on the east end of Kansas City, Kansas we were eager to try it out.
 We stopped by Splitlog Coffee, at 548 Central Avenue, to check out their digs.
 Our timing was perfect, as we had the pleasure of a bright, sunny Saturday morning.

 A Long Tradition

 For years this area of KCK had just existed.
 Nearby is the I-70 exchange, which whisked people East toward KCMO or West toward the speedway.
 Except for the locals, people for the most part avoided the area.
 Quietly the neighborhood has been slowly transforming.
 The Strawberry Hill area has a long, and storied history in KCK.
 Most people in the area know the Slavic connection, but fewer recognize the significance of the name Splitlog.
 We covered it in a little detail during our article on the Strawberry Hill Museum.
 (You can read more here>) Sitting near the southern edge of Strawberry Hill, Splitlog Coffee joins some other recent additions to the area.
 Many of you are familiar with SLAPS BBQ, which has made quite a name for themselves in the KC restaurant scene.
+(You can read about our delicious visit here.)
 Another recent newcomer is Mockingbird Lounge, which has become a hot spot in the happy hour category, and the place to catch a great downtown view.